Shaping up nicely: Two domes provide ample fertilizer storage, product separation for one company in the U.S.

 The dome is temperature and humidity controlled, and a smoke-detection system ties in with louvers so that should fire be present, a fan will kick on to blow out fumes that could explode.
 The pile depth is capped at 45 feet to prevent degradation.

 The low-density product cures in 10 to 20 days, then is ready for shipping via truck or rail to be used in explosive applications.
-By allowing it to adequately cure, crystal bridging is far less likely, resulting in better flow and a better product for customers, engineer for Dome Technology Adam Aagard said.
+By allowing it to adequately cure, crystal bridging is far less likely, resulting in better flow and a better product for customers.

-As construction for Dome 1 was underway, the customer decided a second dome would be a good idea, this one to store high-density ammonium nitrate.
-“That dome is just for storage, to keep up with demand in the spring season when all the farmers want fertilizer,” Aagard said.
+As construction for Dome 1 was underway, the customer decided a second dome would be a good idea, this one to store high-density ammonium nitrate, particularly to keep up with spring-season demand.

 Product in the second dome can be stacked deeper and is center filled because it doesn’t have the curing issues that low-density ammonium nitrate does.
 The customer fills the second dome completely to fully utilize the storage volume, Aagard said.

 Both domes feature a ring-beam foundation, standard in dome construction, and soil improvement was completed prior to construction to set the stage for solid foundations.
 For both domes, a front-end loader reclaims product, dumps it into a hopper, and the hopper feeds to conveyors.
 But having two separate domes with distinct reclaim systems ensures that product types are never mixed.

 In 10 months both domes and their conveyor systems were complete, customized specifically to the customer’s requests and providing the protection both types of ammonium nitrate demand.